colinmorris/colinmorris.github.com/_posts/2016-07-01-dreaming-rbms.markdown

 I trained my models using [persistent contrastive divergence](http://www.cs.toronto.edu/~tijmen/pcd/pcd.pdf).
 I used softmax sampling (described in 13.1 of "Practical Guide") for the visible layer - without it, results were very poor.

 Sampling was not quite as simple as my handwaving in the section above would suggest.
 I used simulated annealing, which turned out to help a lot.
-I wrote a separate little post about that [here](/blog/rbm-sampling).
+I wrote a separate little post about sampling [here](/blog/rbm-sampling).

 [This README](https://github.com/colinmorris/char-rbm/blob/master/samples/README.markdown) has details on hyperparameters used to train each of my models and the annealing schedule used to sample from them.